 After centuries of kosher status, the purity of olive oil was suddenly thrown into question.

-In 1991, the International Oil Council started to assign grades to different types of this liquid gold.
-Here are the designations they formed:
+In 1991, the International Olive Council started to assign grades to different types of this liquid gold.
+The designations they formed included:

-Virgin olive oil: 100% pure cold-pressed olive oil (this includes EVOO).
+Virgin olive oil: 100% mechanically extracted olive oil (this includes EVOO).
 This is generally considered the best olive oil.

-Pure olive oil: olive oil made with a combination of virgin olive oil and refined olive oil
+Olive oil composed of refined olive oils and virgin olive oils: olive oil made with a combination of virgin olive oil and refined olive oil; this is the grade sold as pure, light or just as "olive oil"

 According to these designations, virgin olive oils do not require supervision from a rabbi in order to be considered kosher.
-The other two olive oils, however, do require supervision.
+The refined blend olive oils, however, do require supervision.

 Who Is Making Sure These Standards Are Maintained?